-While part of this is contributed to by it being a front-loaded washer, the addition is a real difference-maker for people who like to save time.
+While part of this is contributed to by it being a best front-loaded washer, the addition is a real difference-maker for people who like to save time.

 Given that I have a family and son to take care of, the time savings means I can waste less of my day waiting for the washer to get done.

 Most washing machine reviews won’t even mention this model because it doesn’t have the same bells and whistles as others.
 But they forget the most important aspect of your washing machine: the ability to wash clothing.

 So if you are a family who is on a budget wanting a washer that doesn’t take away from the quality, this Haier washing machine is your best bet.
 Just don’t spend all of the money you save in one place.